SpiritAxolotl/woah-its-rex/README.md

 - [ ] Add a web worker so music doesn't have to keep the page active
 - [x] Add a readme
 - [ ] Move TODO to a github tracking thing
+- [ ] Move lots of initialized variables to a separate file to reduce clutter